duckietown/duckietown-shell/README.md

     $ dts

 -----------------------

+**You now have successfully installed the Duckietown Shell.
+If you know what you want to do with it go ahead.
+Below are some examples of things you can do with the Duckietown Shell**

-## Commands for compiling the Duckumentation
+## Compile one of the "Duckumentation"

-To compile one of the books:
+To compile one of the books (e.g. docs-duckumentation but there are many others):

     $ git clone https://github.com/duckietown/docs-duckumentation.git
     $ cd docs-duckumentation